katur/eegi/README_database_migration.md

-database name | GenomeWideGI | eegi (a la Python package name) table names | usually CamelCase, but not always | always CamelCase (a la Python class names) field names | mishmash of under_scores, mixedCase, CamelCase | always underscores (a la Python variables) well versus tile | some tables have one, some the other, some both | just use well throughout the database, with accessible Python functions to convert
+database name | GenomeWideGI | eegi (a la Python package name) table names | usually CamelCase, but not always | always CamelCase (a la Python class names) field names | mishmash of under_scores, mixedCase, CamelCase | always underscores (a la Python variables) well versus tile | some tables have one, some the other, some both | just use well throughout the database, with accessible Python functions to convert well names | typically "A01" style, but "A1" for Vidal plates | consistently 3 characters long, except in case of Orfeome clone *name* (see more description in `clones` decisions below).